 Electricity

-Repair category 1
+Repair category 2

-Notes The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.
-It would appear that the electrics have been upgraded in the past and any documentation for this work, where available, should be obtained.
+Notes It is our understanding that the electrics were last inspected and upgraded in April 2015.
+The electrical switchgear is date stamped stating that the electrics should be tested in 2020.
+A suitably qualified contractor can give further advice in this regard.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.